+Do you have a toothache?
 Given their role in everything from processing your food to enunciating your words, your teeth go through a lot every day.
 Though they’re the covered in the most resilient substance your body produces (enamel), your teeth are not indestructible.
 If you haven’t already, then you may have to deal with a toothache at some point in your life.
 As a symptom of a wide variety of dental health issues, a toothache can indicate many different things.
-Therefore, your dentist will have to find out what’s really behind your toothache before recommending an appropriate treatment to alleviate it.
+Therefore, your dentist will have to find out what’s really behind your tooth pain before recommending an appropriate treatment to alleviate it.

 A cavity is forming.

 Oral bacteria are an everyday fact of life, as are the threats that they can pose if bacteria are allowed to accumulate in force.
 For instance, certain types of oral bacteria release acids that weaken your enamel, allowing bacteria to infect the main body of your tooth.
 Known as a cavity, the hole that tooth decay leaves behind can cause increasing tooth sensitivity, eventually graduating to an intense toothache if left untreated.

 Your teeth roots are exposed.

 Gingivitis, the first stage of gum disease, also forms from excessive bacteria.
 However, rather than attacking your tooth directly, the disease causes your gums to pull away from your teeth, exposing their roots to food particles and oral bacteria.
 Your teeth roots are not covered by enamel, and because your root canals contain the tooth’s nerves, exposure can make your teeth increasingly more sensitive.

 If your tooth hurts, then the first step to alleviating it should be to visit your dentist and find out what’s behind it.
 To learn more, call Lake Forest Dental Arts in Lake Forest, IL, today at 847-234-0517.
 We also proudly serve residents of Chicago and all surrounding communities.